MaxSchoon/MarkItDown/README.md

 2. Check that the input and output directories exist
 3. Verify that you have appropriate permissions to read from input and write to output
 4. For ZIP files, ensure they're not corrupted and contain supported file types
+5. Use the `-v` flag to enable verbose mode for detailed logging

 ## License